-- 14. (1) In accordance with section 33(5) of the Act, any agreement determined by the Authority to be anti-competitive will be automatically null and void. - (2) Without limiting or detracting from the general application of section 33(5) of the Act, an agreement between a licensee or a decision by an association of licensees, however constituted, or a concerted practice restricting or distorting competition in the telecommunications sector, constitutes an anti-competitive agreement.

-- (3) An anti-competitive agreement contemplated in subregulation (2) includes - - (a) price fixing agreements intended to directly or indirectly manipulate purchase or selling price; - (b) agreements to fix trading conditions intended to directly or indirectly manipulate market trading conditions; - (c) agreements to share markets where licensees apportion product and service markets and geographic markets amongst themselves; - (d) agreements to limit or control production of telecommunication services or products or investment in the telecommunication sector: - (e) collusion tendering or bid-rigging where licensees collude to determine who will win or what the winning price or conditions will be in respect of a tender or a bid; - (f) group boycotts which refers to an agreed-upon refusal by competitors to deal with another entity unless that entity refrains from dealing with a potential competitor trying to enter a relevant market, intended to shut a competitor out of that market, or preventing entry of a new competitor into the market; - (g) agreements with a potential to result in higher prices or reductions in output of telecommunications services or equipment; - (h) agreements between licensees and entities at different levels in the supply chain as a down-stream reseller or an upstream provider of communications services, such as vertical price fixing, vertical market allocation or exclusive dealing; - (i) tie-in sales and bundling, which is the practice of conditioning the sale of one product on the purchase of another product; - (j) joint buying or selling agreements between buyers to fix the price at which they are prepared to buy or sell and similar agreements between sellers where they agree to boycott certain customers; - (k) information-sharing agreements where the exchange has an appreciable effect on competition; - (l) exchange of price information that eliminates competition between the cooperating licensees; - (m) exchange of non-price information that has an effect on competition; - (n) advertising restrictions relating to among others, the amount, nature or form; - (o) standardisation agreements that contain restrictions on what the parties may produce and which as a result limit competition from other sources through raising entry barriers; and - (p) any agreement with an appreciable effect on competition including aggregated rebate schemes, specialisation agreements, co-operation in research and development or joint ventures for the development of new products or markets.
+- 14. (1) In accordance with section 33(5) of the Act, any agreement determined by the Authority to be anti-competitive will be automatically null and void. - (2) Without limiting or detracting from the general application of section 33(5) of the Act, an agreement between a licensee or a decision by an association of licensees, however constituted, or a concerted practice restricting or distorting competition in the telecommunications sector, constitutes an anti-competitive agreement. - (3) An anti-competitive agreement contemplated in subregulation (2) includes - - (a) price-fixing agreements intended to directly or indirectly manipulate purchase or selling price; - (b) agreements to fix trading conditions intended to directly or indirectly manipulate market trading conditions; - (c) agreements to share markets where licensees apportion product and service markets and geographic markets amongst themselves; - (d) agreements to limit or control production of telecommunication services or products or investment in the telecommunication sector; - (e) collusion tendering or bid-rigging where licensees collude to determine who will win or what the winning price or conditions will be in respect of a tender or a bid; - (f) group boycotts which refers to an agreed-upon refusal by competitors to deal with another entity unless that entity refrains from dealing with a potential competitor trying to enter a relevant market, intended to shut a competitor out of that market, or preventing entry of a new competitor into the market; - (g) agreements with a potential to result in higher prices or reductions in output of telecommunications services or equipment; - (h) agreements between licensees and entities at different levels in the supply chain as a down-stream reseller or an upstream provider of communications services, such as vertical price fixing, vertical market allocation or exclusive dealing; - (i) tie-in sales and bundling, which is the practice of making the sale of one product conditional on the purchase of another product; - (j) joint buying or selling agreements between buyers to fix the price at which they are prepared to buy or sell and similar agreements between sellers where they agree to boycott certain consumers;